jl908069/GUMsley_Sum/mdata/GUM_conversation_risk.md

 DAN:	 Alright.

 JENNIFER: I'd like to go out to dinner though.
-	Think we can find a hot tub?
+	Think we can find a hot dog?

 DAN: Yeah,
 	that's a good idea.